oppahansi/appsupport/README.md

 - Centralize support resources for a seamless user experience.

 ## Contact Us
-Please use the [GitHub Issues](#how-to-contribute) section of this repository to submit bug reports, feature requests, enhancements, support queries, or suggestions.
+Please use the [GitHub Issues](#how-to-contribute) section of this repository to submit bug reports, feature requests, enhancements, support queries, suggestions or feedback.

 ## How to Contribute
 We value your feedback!
 To ensure smooth communication, please use the following GitHub issue templates when submitting feedback: